Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Introduction

 Systems that use unmanned aerial vehicles (UAVs) equipped with thermal infrared (IR) cameras have gained significant popularity in recent years.
 The use of UAVs can greatly reduce the necessary time and cost of the inspection procedure, and the acquired thermal images allow us to detect anomalies such as open or short circuits and hot spots.
 However, a fully autonomous UAV inspection of PV plants is a complex task that generally includes mission and path planning, robust control, and navigation.
 It has been the topic of many recent works concerning the challenges involved in the inspection process, the economical analysis, and the available camera and drone technologies \citep{Kumar2018, OverviewOnUAVPVInspection2021}.
 The main focus lies on computer vision techniques for autonomous detection and localization of PV modules, their registration and segmentation from IR images, and subsequent anomaly detection and analysis.
 The effort resulted in inspection systems with varying degrees of autonomy.

 A comprehensive review of the studied techniques and developed systems can be found in \citep{BommesPVinspectionReview2022, AutomaticPVinspectionReview2022, MICHAIL2024}.
 A significant number of developed systems and available market software packages are based on automatic mission control, where the UAV flies over a set of waypoints that cover all modules of the PV plant.
 These systems generally rely on the use of GNSS (global navigation satellite system) and IMU (inertial measurement unit) sensors and are prone to measurement errors as no additional visual cues are considered.
 In order to acquire detailed thermal images suitable for anomaly detection, the data must be acquired under an optimal viewing angle and distance \citep{PVResolution2018}.
 This requires high precision of both the navigation system and the power plant model.
 Since these cannot be easily achieved (or guaranteed) even with current top-shelf drone technologies, there is the necessity of incorporating camera feedback into the navigation system.
 Although several systems incorporate PV plant segmentation or line tracking into their control algorithms, most of the functionality is limited to flight path correction along a row of PV panels.
+In contrast, the localization method proposed in this paper directly produces a 6-DoF position estimate relative to the inspected power plant installation.